Automatic translation from Google translate:

 This system could even come to reduce the need to invest in social housing, so the paradox that aid might end bonuses and might mean savings for the Spanish state.

 This article is written by one of our independent partners in Spain, Juan, who is one of our Legal partners in Catalonia.
-Check his profile in our team section.
+Check his profile.